Codetowp/dblogger/readme.txt

 = Does this theme support any plugins? =

-Woocommerce, bbpress are fully supported.
+Woocommerce, bbpress, Contact Form 7, Jetpack, Yoast SEO are fully supported.

+= Is there a step by step documentation for the theme = Yes.
+You can check this URL: https://dcrazed.com/docs/dblogger/

 == Changelog ==

+= 1.1 - Jan 20 2018 =
+* Minor Bugs and Customizer improvements.

-= 1.0 - Dec 11 2017 =
+= 1.0 - Dec 20 2017 =
 * Initial release

 == Credits ==